 The word spar describes a thick cross-section scale.

 A family of stainless steel tape scales from Renishaw.
 The range includes the following models:

-- RTLC: Steel tape, incremental, IN-TRAC™ ref marks
+- RTLC: Steel tape, incremental, IN-TRAC™ reference marks

-- RTLC-S: Steel tape, incremental, IN-TRAC™ ref marks, self-adhesive
+- RTLC-S: Steel tape, incremental, IN-TRAC™ reference marks, self-adhesive

 - RTLA: Steel tape, absolute code